kalisio/crisis/docs/quickstart/concepts.md

   * tags.

 ::: tip
-By creating an event you become the coordinator by default but you can share this responsibility with others by make them a coordinator as well.
+By creating an event you become the coordinator by default but you can share this responsibility with others by adding them as a coordinator as well.
 :::

 The following figure shows a standard configuration in the application and how events can target different users at different levels: